-Remote learning attendance policy modification for this course:
+Attendance policy modification for this course due to Covid-19 issues and concerns:

-- Students may miss one synchronous class and must participate in ALL asynchronous activities. - Any missed classes beyond the single class will require make-up work including any of the following; written work including research and literature review, professional reading with written review, special projects, etc., typically equivalent to a 10 page paper - Any "planned absences" must be discussed with and approved by the course professor at least two weeks in advance of the absence. - In case of illness and true emergencies, please notify your instructor as soon as possible. - More than one absence a semester could result in a failure to complete the class. - Late to class: More than 20 minutes will require make-up work at the discretion of the professor.
+- Typically, students may miss one class session and must participate in ALL activities that are posted to Moodle.
+However, please to not come to class if you have any symptoms that are consistent with Covid-19 and haven't yet been tested. - If you must miss class, come to a section of practicum (alternate weeks from our class) to make-up the supervision time. - Any "planned absences" must be discussed with and approved by the course professor at least two weeks in advance of the absence, and days missed must be made up. - In case of illness and true emergencies, please notify your instructor as soon as possible. - More than one absence a semester could result in a failure to complete the class if make-up time is not completed. - Late to class: More than 20 minutes will require make-up work at the discretion of the professor.
 Arriving late impacts the work of your classmates and may communicate disrespect for your instructor and your peers.